Course Description

 Panel Discussion

-Moderators: Albert J. Hicks III, MD, MPH, and Ajay Kadakkal, MD
+Moderators: Albert J. Hicks III, MD, MPH and Tania A. Vora, MD

-Panelists: Paco E. Bravo, MD; Carlos A. Garcia, MD; Allison G. Hays, MD; Brittney Murray, MS, CGC; Mitch Psotka, MD, PhD; and Stefan L. Zimmerman, MD
+Panelists: Paco E. Bravo, MD; Claire Brookmeyer, MD; Carlos A. Garcia, MD; Allison G. Hays, MD; Brittney Murray, MS, CGC; and Mitchell Psotka, MD, PhD

 Lunch